When Mohammad and his wife arrived to the shelter near eastern Ghouta with their three boys, they had only the clothes on their backs.

 Said tells us he’s got his sense of dignity is back—that they can feel love again, can feel human again.

-For Mohammad, leaving for his home shelter might just be the most courageous thing he’s ever done.
+For Mohammad, leaving his home for the shelter might just be the most courageous thing he’s ever done.
 This is the very first time that Mohammad has set foot outside his hometown.

 His life has been tied to his farm for his entire 30 years.
 Mohammad’s days were set by the seasons—planting, tending, and harvesting crops and caring for his sheep.